What is a Sand Dam and how do they work?

 Sand dams have been used to great effect in dry arid regions for both humans and livestock.
 Tsavo Trust believes there is no reason why wildlife cannot reap the same benefits within wildlife conservation areas.
 Water supply and distribution for wildlife in the Tsavo’s has always been a huge challenge to address, particularly during the dry season due to erratic rain patterns and the sandy soils that cannot hold water for extended periods, unless they are well captured within water courses, such as through the sand dam idea.

-In the last four years 2019 to 2022, Tsavo Trust, has constructed a total of 11 sand dams for wildlife in the Tsavo National Parks.
-5 in Tsavo East and 6 in Tsavo West.
+In the last five years 2019 to 2023, Tsavo Trust, has constructed a total of 13 sand dams for wildlife in the Tsavo National Parks.
+5 in Tsavo East and 8 in Tsavo West.
 All of these sand dams have already started the process of storing sand and water.
-Tsavo Trust continues to fund raise for this important project and has secured funding for 2 sand dams to be constructed in 2023.
+Many of which reached full maturity following significant rains received in November and December 2023.
+Tsavo Trust continues to fund raise for this important project.

 What have the benefits of the Sand Dam Project been?